PrismLauncher/prismlauncher.org/src/download/linux.md

 ### Installing with mist, the MPR CLI

-Install `mist` by following the [upostream instructions](https://docs.makedeb.org/using-the-mpr/mist-the-mpr-cli/#installing-mist).
+Install `mist` by following the [upstream instructions](https://docs.makedeb.org/using-the-mpr/mist-the-mpr-cli/#installing-mist).

 Packages installed via `mist` will be compiled from source